Garage rock: Compilations

 According to Peter Aaron, there are over a thousand garage rock compilations featuring work by various artists of the 1960s.
 The first major garage rock compilation, Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968, was released by Elektra Records in 1972.
 Nuggets grew into a multi-volume series, when Rhino Records in the 1980s released fifteen installments that consisted of songs from the original album plus additional tracks.
 In 1998, Rhino released a four-CD box set version of Nuggets, containing the original album and three additional discs of material, that included extensive liner notes by some of garage rock's most influential writers.

 The Pebbles series was begun by Greg Shaw and originally appeared on his Bomp label in 1978 and has been issued in successive installments on LP and CD.
 Back from the Grave is a series issued by Crypt Records that focuses on hard-driving and primitive examples of the genre.
 Big Beat Records' Uptight Tonight: The Ultimate 1960s Garage Punk Primer also features harder material.
 There are several notable anthologies devoted to female garage bands from the 1960s.
 Girls in the Garage was the first female garage rock series, and Ace Records' issued the more recent Girls with Guitars compilations.

 There are numerous collections featuring garage/beat music from outside of North America.
 Rhino's Nuggets II: Original Artyfacts from the British Empire and Beyond, 1964–1969 4-CD box set includes music from the United Kingdom and other countries in the British commonwealth.
 It is of particular interest to fans of freakbeat.
+In 1984, when compiling reissues of obscure mid-1960s records for the Rubble series, English music journalist Phil Smee coined the term "freakbeat" to describe certain heavily distorted mod British music derived from beat that often used psychedelic studio experimentation.

 The Trans World Punk Rave-Up series focuses on garage and Nederbeat music from Continental Europe from the 1960s.
 Ugly Things was the first compilation series to highlight 1960s Australian garage bands.
 Down Under Nuggets: Original Australian Artyfacts 1965–1967 is also devoted to Australian acts, while Do the Pop!
 The Australian Garage Rock Sound 1976-1987 covers more recent bands.

 Los Nuggetz Volume Uno is devoted primarily to Latin American groups of the 1960s and is available in a single-CD edition, as well as an expanded 4-CD box set.
 GS I Love You: Japanese Garage Bands of the 1960s and its companion piece GS I Love You Too: Japanese Garage Bands of the 1960s Both sets feature GS acts from Japan.
 The Simla Beat 70/71 compilation consists of recordings by garage rock acts from India that competed in the 1970 and 1971 Simla Beat contests.
 Though its tracks were recorded at the turn of the 1970s, most of them bear a striking resemblance to music made in the West several years earlier.